Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 ## Single and multi-clip adjustments with std.Expr and friends

-Vapoursynth's core contains many such filters, which can manipulate one to three different clips according to a math function.
+VapourSynth's core contains many such filters, which can manipulate one to three different clips according to a math function.
 Most, if not all,
 can be done (though possibly slower) using std.Expr,